President / CEO

-Since that time he has been nominated for the Academy of Country Music Talent Buyer/Promoter of the Year award 9 times and winning the accolade in 2010.
-He was named the 2010 International Entertainment Buyer of the year and 2012 the organizations Fair Buyer of the year, as well as picking up the President’s Award in 2010.
-He currently is a sitting member of the board of directors for the International Entertainment Buyers Association serving his 2 term in that position.
+Since that time he has been nominated for the Academy of Country Music Talent Buyer of the Year award 13 times and winning the accolade in 2010.
+He was named the 2010 IEBA Entertainment Buyer of the year and received the Presidents award also that year.
+In 2012 he was the IEBA Fair Buyer.
+In 2016 he repeated as the fair buyer of the year.
+He is the secretary of the International Entertainment Buyers Association and is the Vice President of the International Entertainment Buyers Educational Outreach Fund.
+The fund oversees scholarships that are presented to students who are participating in music education classes at their respective college .
 He oversees the George Moffett Scholarship at Belmont University, which is awarded to a Belmont student who is majoring in the music entertainment business.
 He is a long time member of the Academy of Country Music, as well as the Country Music Association, and numerous state fair organizations.

 He has been very instrumental in boosting the early careers of some of today’s superstars while their careers were in the infancy.
 Kenny Chesney, Lady Antebellum, Luke Bryan, Jason Aldean, Trace Adkins, Justin Moore and Florida Georgia Line.
-Booking many of these artists at fairs and festivals, helping to develop their fan base, and build their careers, along with building valued and respected relationships with the artist and managers along the way.
+Booking many of these artists at fairs and festivals, helping to develop their fan base in the rural communities and build their careers, along with building valued and respected relationships with the artist and managers along the way.

-He still spends 150-180 days a year on the road between meetings, shows, conferences, and travel.
-He’s logged well over 2 million miles of driving, and could probably own a hotel chain with as many nights as he has spent in hotels since 1982.
+He still spends many days a year on the road between meetings, shows, conferences, and travel.
+He’s logged well over 2.5 million miles of driving, and could probably own a hotel chain with as many nights as he has spent in hotels since 1982.